-While 47 percent of homeless veterans served during the Vietnam War Era, the U.S. Department of Veterans Affairs estimates 3,700 veterans from Operation Iraqi Freedom or Operation Enduring Freedom take part in its homeless-outreach programs as of mid-2010.
+While 47 percent of homeless veterans served during the Vietnam War, the U.S. Department of Veterans Affairs estimates 3,700 veterans from Operation Iraqi Freedom or Operation Enduring Freedom had taken part in its homeless-outreach programs as of mid-2010.

 “An average of 18 veterans commit suicide each day,” said Minuitti.
 “Something has to be done.
 Something has to be done yesterday.”